Answers to Your Questions About Soy

 There is not currently scientific agreement as to which type of soy is superior.
 The following are points to consider:

-The established benefits of soy relating to heart disease, osteoporosis, cancers, and other chronic diseases are based on total intakes of soy foods, soy protein, or soy isoflavones.
-The published scientific literature has generally made no distinction in benefit between fermented and non-fermented soy foods.
+So, the published scientific literature has generally made no distinction in benefit between fermented and non-fermented soy foods.
 If anything, the majority of published soy research has involved non-fermented soy foods or products.

 References and Suggested Reading